When Not Falling Apart Became Success

 When the Stakes Changed

-Before parenthood, progress looked like:
+Before parenthood, progress looked different.

 • Earning more